Regression Equilibrium in Electricity Markets: Electricity Market Preliminaries

 Both prediction- and decision-focused objectives of wind power forecasting can be gathered in a single optimization:

-which balances the revenue and prediction loss with some weight $\gamma$.
-Even for a producer focused solely on revenue maximization, it still reasonable to regularize the solution with a small $\gamma>0$ to prevent the model from deviating from the fundamental physical processes underlying the data.
+which maximizes the revenue and minimizes the prediction loss weighted by some small parameter $\gamma > 0$.
+The presence of the loss term is justified as follows: if there are several regression models that bring the same level of revenues, pick the model that remains closer to the physical process underlying the data.
+This term also brings important regularizing properties to enable equilibrium analysis in Sec. \ref{subsec:ex_uniquness}.

 The variable $\mbg{\theta}$ of \eqref{prob:mixed_obj} is constrained to lie in a $\ell_{1}-$ball with $\tau>0$.
 This constraint forms a compact and non-empty set for the learning model -- the sufficient condition for the upcoming equilibrium existence result.
-It also allows for the optimal feature selection \cite{tibshirani1996regression} and solution robustness \cite{bertsimas2018characterization}.
+It also allows for the optimal feature selection \cite{tibshirani1996regression} and solution robustness \cite{bertsimas2018characterization}, yet it must be chosen carefully to avoid affecting the value of the objective function.